conan-io/docs/howtos/capture_version.rst

         def build(self):
             ...

-In this example, the package created with ``conan create`` will be called ``Hello/branch_commit@user/channel``.
+In this example, the package created with :command:`conan create` will be called ``Hello/branch_commit@user/channel``.
 Note that the ``get_version()`` returns ``None`` if it is not able to get the git data.
 This is necessary, when the recipe is already in the conan cache, and the git repository might not be there, a ``None`` value makes conan